 Incompatible drivers

 This is the most common cause of kernel security check failure.
-If you have recently upgraded from windows 8 to 10, it’s possible some of the drivers are not compatible with OS.
+If you recently upgraded from Windows 8 to 10 or Windows 10 to 11, some drivers may not be compatible with OS.
 The same also applies if you recently installed or upgraded drivers.

 Outdated drivers